-What this plan is designed to do
+What this plan is designed to do:

-- To help you save for retirement in a flexible and tax-efficient way. - To give you access to a range of investment options to suit your attitude to risk and investment objectives. - To allow you to transfer the value of any other pensions to this plan. - To give your employer the option to provide extra life cover, if you were to die before taking your benefits.
+- To help you save for retirement in a flexible and tax-efficient way. - To give you access to a wide range of investments to match your attitude to risk and investment objectives. - To offer optional Waiver Benefit in certain circumstances.
 Please see 'How flexible is it?' for more information about this.